dmaerzendorfer/masterThesis/ResearchDiary/README.md

                 - instant teleport
                 - blink animation
                 - etc. need to research and decide if i want to do stuff like that
+            - also look into selection of the viewpoints?
+                - research!
             - ways of manipulating the viewpoints:
                 - moving while taking on the view (physical or joystick+head movement) (3rd person and first person?)
                 - world in miniature